CristianStefanTutuianu/tale/menu/about.md

 # My stuff

 I love life, and I can never get bored.
-Besides tinkering & designing great code for great people I also do a bit of the following:

-  - mandatory reading - I love picking up on modern authors who are still alive
-  - mandatory music - I play two instruments: guitar - started as a mean to pick up girls and drums
-  - mandatory gym - Mens sana in corpore sana, right?!
+Besides tinkering with code I am also a human being, which means I like other stuff too.
+Besides the casual stack: music, movies, reading - where I can never get to finish all the books I want to, I also play a couple of instruments, hit the gym six times a week, play squash, ocasionally run and as ocasionally get out in the nature.